Events and Information in the Beertown and Praline area

 - Karine Oppenheim will lead visitors in a viewing of the next big astronomical events of 2014.
 Dr. Oppenheim has created a new display on the now famous Chelyabinsk meteor, and how it compares to the Beertown Meteorite of 2013.

-- The Observatory will be open from sunset to 5am for the Lyrids Meteor Shower on April 21 and 22, and again on April 28 for the Opposition of Saturn.
+- The Observatory will be open to the public from sunset to 5am for the peak of the Perseids Meteor Shower on August 11 and 12.